BibliothecaDAO/Frontinus-House-Docs/Builders Proposals/SWxRW Hackathon/Proposals.md

 - **Feedback & Next Steps:**
   - Completing the AA-based DAO with proposal execution and Integrating the AI agent further.

-Unlock: Ship AFK to Mainnet.
+Unlock: AA to be completed with execution.

 ---